 With COVID, your cough may be on the dry side (meaning it probably won’t produce much phlegm).
 You may also experience accompanying chest pain or trouble breathing, which are emergency signs and need medical attention right away.

 4. Consider the season.

 Allergies vary by month, and you’ll typically know which season you have a flare-up, Tong said.

-If you’re running warm, you’re probably dealing with a cold, plain and simple.
+If you’re running warm, you’re probably dealing with a cold or COVID, plain and simple.

 “Allergy seasons overlap with cold and flu season, and for people with environmental allergies, their season can be year-round,” Dr. William Curry, associate dean of primary care and rural medicine at the University of Alabama, Birmingham, told HuffPost.
 “The symptoms can overlap too, with sneezing, cough, and mucus drainage, but allergies will not cause a fever or body aches.”

-How To Treat And Manage Colds And Allergies
+How To Treat And Manage Colds, COVID And Allergies

 Recognizing the difference early when you first start showing symptoms is only half the battle.
-If you discover you’re facing a cold over a reaction to a changing season, there are some ways you can alleviate your symptoms and shorten the duration.
+If you discover you’re facing a cold or COVID over a reaction to a changing season, there are some steps you can take to alleviate some issues, as well as protect others:

 Excess anxiety can weaken your immune system, making you more susceptible to colds and the flu, Tong said.